SHI-Yu-Zhe/awesome-agi-cocosci/README.md

 <span id = "ei"></span>
 ### Embodied Intelligence

 * [Embodied Cognition](https://plato.stanford.edu/entries/embodied-cognition/) - ***Plato Stanford***.
-A computational philosophy account on Embodied Cognition, which emphasizes the significance of an agent’s physical body in cognitive abilities.
+A computational philosophy account on Embodied Cognition, which emphasizes the significance of an agent's physical body in cognitive abilities.

 * [Externalism About the Mind](https://plato.stanford.edu/entries/content-externalism/) - ***Plato Stanford***.
 A computational philosophy account on mind externalism, a long-term debate about the boundary of embodied intelligence.